rianders/stable-audio-3/docs/workflows/lora.md

 | **dora-cols-xs** | `rank² + fan_in` | DoRA-cols + LoRA-XS.
 Frozen SVD bases plus per-column magnitude. |
 | **bora-xs** | `rank² + fan_in + fan_out` | BoRA + LoRA-XS.
 Frozen SVD bases plus both row and column magnitudes. |

-LoRA is applied to both the diffusion backbone (DiT) and the conditioner (only trainable parameters like the `seconds_total` conditioner).
+LoRA is applied to both the diffusion backbone and the conditioner (only trainable parameters like the `seconds_total` conditioner).

 ## LoRA (Standard)